Impul: Motorsport

 Since 1983, the company ran its own racing team which found success in domestic series such as JTCC, Formula Nippon and Super GT.
 Hoshino was the first driver to win in the team's R32 GT-R during a JTCC race in 1990.
 In addition to Hoshino, notable Impul drivers include Masahiko Kageyama (1993 Japanese Touring Car Championship winner), Satoshi Motoyama (2001, 2003 and 2005 Formula Nippon champion), Benoît Tréluyer (2006 Formula Nippon champion), Tsugio Matsuda (2007 and 2008 Formula Nippon champion), Yuji Ide, and Kohei Hirate.
-Its primary sponsor since 1996 is auto parts supplier Calsonic.
+From 1988 to 2022, auto parts supplier Calsonic served as their primary sponsor in touring car racing.
+Their partnership has continued through the era of the rebranding to Marelli until the end of 2024.
+In 2025, the partnership continued with Tokyo Radiator (whose primary owner is Marelli) taking over in Super GT.